KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 layout: post
 title:  "Computers learning Tic-Tac-Toe Pt.
 3: Optimisation"
 date:   2025-06-13
-description: Performance and hyperparameter optimisation for the vanilla DQN algorithm for Tic-Tac-Toe
+description: Performance and hyperparameter optimisation for the single-network DQN algorithm for Tic-Tac-Toe
 ---

 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>

-<p class="intro"><span class="dropcap">I</span>n the <a href="https://kunkelalexander.github.io/blog/computers-learning-tic-tac-toe-deep-q/">previous post</a> we built a vanilla Deep Q-Network (DQN) agent for Tic-Tac-Toe and compared it to its tabular cousin.
+<p class="intro"><span class="dropcap">I</span>n the <a href="https://kunkelalexander.github.io/blog/computers-learning-tic-tac-toe-deep-q/">previous post</a> we built a simple Deep Q-Network (DQN) agent for Tic-Tac-Toe and compared it to its tabular cousin.
 Today, we look at its hyperparameter optimisation as I find that as all the seemingly arbitrary hyperparameter choices in machine learning algorithms are a fascinating but also unsettling topic.
-We first study a <a href="https://www.brendangregg.com/flamegraphs.html">flame graph</a> of a DQN training run and then use the <a href="https://optuna.org/">Optuna</a> hyperparameter optimisation framework with the vanilla DQN model.</p>
+We first study a <a href="https://www.brendangregg.com/flamegraphs.html">flame graph</a> of a DQN training run and then use the <a href="https://optuna.org/">Optuna</a> hyperparameter optimisation framework with the single-network DQN model.</p>

 ## Performance optimisation
-In the following, we study whether the performance of our vanilla DQN algorithm can be improved.
+In the following, we study whether the performance of our simple single-network DQN algorithm can be improved.
 Before we start, it is important that highlight that you should not waste your time or sacrifice the readability of your code for optimisations that turn out to be worthless.
 In the words of <a href="https://web.archive.org/web/20130731202547/http://pplab.snu.ac.kr/courses/adv_pl05/papers/p261-knuth.pdf">Donald Knuth</a>:
 > We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%.

 <a href="https://www.brendangregg.com/flamegraphs.html">Flame graphs</a> are a visualisation of the stack trace of a profiled software created by Brendan Gregg.
 They allow you to identify performance bottlenecks in your code visually with minimal effort.
 And flame graphs help to identify the 3% of opportunities Knuth talked about!
 Let us take a look at a flame graph of my DQN learning routine created with the wonderful